 MOD RCC/14A1/70

-40 5.2 Government telecommunications, including telecommunications relative to the application of certain provisions of the United Nations Charter, shall, where technically practicable, enjoy priority over telecommunications other than those referred to in No. 39, in accordance with the relevant provisions of the Convention and taking due account of relevant CCITT Recommendations.
+40 5.2 Government telecommunications, including telecommunications relative to the application of certain provisions of the United Nations Charter, shall, where technically practicable, enjoy priority over types of telecommunications other than those referred to in 5.1, in accordance with the relevant articles of the Constitution and Convention and taking due account of relevant ITU Recommendations.

 Reasons: Makes the existing provision more specific.